Iron-Rich Foods For Babies and Toddlers

 What happens if babies and toddlers don’t get enough iron?

-However, not getting enough iron from their diet is the most common cause.
+Babies and toddlers can become deficient in iron for a variety of reasons, but not getting enough iron from their diet is the most common cause.

 Iron deficiency symptoms in children include: